santosgv/viperpro/README.md

 ## [VIPER PRO 2.0 e outros MODELOS - VIP](https://wa.me/37256054826)
-O projeto Viper Pro 2.3 foi totalmente reformulado pela nova equipe Viper, da qual não faço mais parte.
-No entanto, posso garantir que vocês estão em boas mãos, com os melhores profissionais do iGaming.
+O projeto Viper Pro 2.3 foi completamente reestruturado pela nova equipe da Viper, da qual atualmente não faço mais parte.
+Ainda assim, posso afirmar com total confiança: o futuro do projeto está em excelentes mãos — com alguns dos melhores profissionais do mercado de iGaming.

-SE VOCÊ NÃO É DESENVOLVEDOR E DESEJA UMA PLATAFORMA DE ALTA QUALIDADE, COM ATUALIZAÇÕES E MELHORIAS CONSTANTES, TANTO NO VISUAL QUANTO NO BACKEND, ADQUIRA SEU CÓDIGO AGORA MESMO.
+🚀 Se você não é desenvolvedor e busca uma plataforma de alta performance, com melhorias constantes, atualizações regulares e um visual moderno aliado a um backend robusto, garanta já o seu código e leve seu negócio a outro nível.

+The Viper Pro 2.3 project has been completely revamped by the new Viper team, of which I’m no longer a part.
+However, I can confidently say that the project is in excellent hands — with some of the finest professionals in the iGaming industry.

+🚀 If you’re not a developer and you're looking for a high-quality platform, with ongoing improvements, frequent updates, a modern interface and a rock-solid backend, get your code now and take your business to the next level.

+# $ 59,00 source code
+All models below

 ## MODELO VIPER 2.0